-The Figure Skating Competitive Club is entering its 19th season of competition and is a recognized Skate Canada club.
-Our 2019-20 season runs from September 10th 2019 to March 2nd, 2020.
-We practice four times per week at the Carleton University Ice House and compete in three Ontario University Athletics (OUA) interuniversity competitions each season.
+The Figure Skating Competitive Club is entering its 21st season and is a recognized Skate Canada club.
+Our 2021-2022 season will run from September 16, 2021 to March 5, 2022, dependent on current COVID restrictions*.
+We practice four times per week at the Carleton University Ice House and in a typical season, compete within Ontario University Athletics (OUA) interuniversity competitions.

 The Figure Skating Competitive Club is comprised of a two-tiered competitive team.
 We are currently recruiting high level free skaters, ice dancers, and skaters with Intermediate or Open level synchronized skating experience or above.
 The minimum test level standard is Jr.Silver/STAR 8.